rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

 - High-level IR (HIR): This is a sort of desugared AST.
 It's still close to what the user wrote syntactically, but it includes some implicit things such as some elided lifetimes, etc. This IR is amenable to type checking.
-- HAIR: This is an intermediate between HIR and MIR.
+- Typed HIR (THIR): This is an intermediate between HIR and MIR.
 It is like the HIR but it is fully typed and a bit more desugared (e.g. method calls and implicit dereferences are made fully explicit).
-Moreover, it is easier to lower to MIR from HAIR than from HIR.
+Moreover, it is easier to lower to MIR from THIR than from HIR.
 - Middle-level IR (MIR): This IR is basically a Control-Flow Graph (CFG).
 A CFG is a type of diagram that shows the basic blocks of a program and how control flow can go between them.
 Likewise, MIR also has a bunch of basic blocks with